coderefinery/reproducible-python/content/version-control/merging.md

 practice this: **merging**.

 :::{objectives}
-- Understand that on GitHub merging is done through a **pull request**.
+- Understand that on GitHub merging is done through a **pull request** (on GitLab: "merge request").
 Think of it as a **change proposal**.
 - Create and merge a pull request within your own repository.
 - Understand (and optionally) do the same across repositories, to contribute to